Discover the different ways you can combine travel with your passion for surfing

 The world of surfing is also a world of travel.
 There is no surfer out there who is satisfied with their home break and does not have the yearn for surf travel, others don’t have the luxury of living by the coast, and surf travel becomes the only option to score some waves.

-Even if it is a vacation with the family, it always becomes a family surf vacation or a surf vacation.
+Even if it is a vacation with the family, it always becomes a family surf vacation.
 This happens surreptitiously or serendipitously, but it always starts by packing a surfboard.

 Despite what we would like to believe, the best surf trips are those that are carefully planned, with the destination analyzed.
 Everything is done in advance, especially when it comes to surf vacation packages.
 A strike mission surf trip is for those people who are lucky enough to have no restrictions and can travel by themselves when they want to and thereby hunt down the perfect swells around the world.

 There are many essentials that you need to pack for a surf trip, regardless of whether the surf vacation is a first-world hotel holiday or a third-world family surf vacation.

 The ideal quiver for a surf vacation is three surfboards, including a standard surfboard, a small board for fun days, and a slightly longer board for bigger days.